Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitor-external-models.md

 - using HTTP endpoint to submit the training data.

-In each case your training data should be represented as a CSV document, containing fields named exactly alike as in the interface of your model.
+In each case your training data should be represented as a CSV document, containing fields named exactly alike as in the
+@ref[interface](#request-document-structure) of your model.

 @@@ note
 Currently we support training data for NUMERICAL and TEXT profiles only.